davidahouse/lynn-cli/README.md

 lynn-cli> autoSave <true/false>
 ```

-Execute a jsonpath query inside the result data.
+Execute a jsonpath query inside the response data.
 See [jsonpath node library](https://github.com/dchester/jsonpath) for more details on allowed paths:

 ```
 lynn-cli> query <jsonpath>